-4.3.1.2 In icebreakers and ice class ships, provision shall be made for the heating of the sea chests and ice boxes as well as of the ship side valves and fittings above the load waterline.
-For this purpose: cooling water recirculation shall be used for ice boxes and sea chests;

-ship side valves and fittings shall be supplied with heating medium through a non-return shut-off valve.

-The heating arrangements shall be so designed as to prevent the side valves and fittings and shell plating from being damaged under the influence of lowest temperatures.

-Electric heating systems with special heating cables may be used for valves heating.
-When using a heating cable, the requirements of 5.8 shall be complied with.
+For openings in shell plating, devices for washing the sea chests and ice boxes, the requirements of 4.3.2.3 shall be met.
+The requirements of this para are not applicable to the ships equipped with sea coolers according to 15.6.

-For ice boxes the recirculated water pipes shall be laid to the upper and lower part of the box, and the total sectional area of these pipes shall not be less than the area of the cooling water discharge pipe.
+- 4.3.1.2 In icebreakers and ice class ships, provision shall be made for the heating of the sea chests and ice boxes.
+For this purpose cooling water recirculation shall be used for ice boxes and sea chests.
+For ice boxes, the recirculated water pipes shall be laid to the upper and lower parts of the box, and the total sectional area of these pipes shall not be less than the area of the cooling water discharge pipe.
 For sea chests, the diameter of the water recirculating pipe shall not be less than 0,85 of the discharge pipe diameter.

-- 4.3.1.3 Provision shall be made for the access into these boxes via detachable gratings or manholes.
-If a manhole is provided in the ice box it shall be located above the deepest load line. - 4.3.2 Openings in shell plating.
-Bottom and side valves. - 4.3.2.1 The number of openings in shell plating shall be kept to a minimum.
+The requirements for recirculation may be waived in respect to the box cooler chests. - 4.3.1.3 Provision shall be made for the access into these boxes via detachable gratings or manholes.
+If a manhole is provided in the ice box it shall be located above the deepest load line.

+4.3.2 Openings in shell plating.
+Bottom and side valves.

+- 4.3.2.1 The number of openings in shell plating shall be kept to a minimum.
 Therefore, whereover possible, discharge pipes shall be connected to common discharges. - 4.3.2.2 The location of sea inlet and discharge openings in ship sides shall be such as to prevent: - .1 sewage, ash and other wastes being sucked by sea water pumps; - .2 sewage and discharge water penetrating into the ship spaces through side scuttles as well as any discharge of water into lifeboats and liferafts when lowered.